Employment Opportunities

 • Proficient knowledge of teaching strategies and methods

-• At least 3 to 10 years of experience in a school or youth-serving organization
+• A significant experience in a school or youth-serving organization

 • Outstanding organizational skills